Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 Based on this, we prioritized improving AI responsiveness, added visual effects for shooting and stealth detection, and refined the animation transitions for smoother controls.
 The feedback loop was vital in shaping a more cohesive and engaging experience.

+##### Software Failures

+Throughout working as a team in the project, I experienced many issues with the softwares.
+Notably, we were held back by github not being able to store much in terms of objects.
+Since Unreal engine has very large files often, this was a problem for us.
+We set the project up as LFS, only to learn that it has a "Bandwidth" of 1Gb.
+This practically meant, with the way we first set it up, that only one person could download the project and make changes once before we hit the monthly quota.
+This was undoubtably frustrating, and took us at least 2 weeks to get properly working before any of us could properly engage in the project.
+So in other words:
+Problem: LFS needed, github has a small amount
+Solution: We had someone who was paying for the LFS set it up, and found a solution of dividing the project into Statics and Dynamics to help save space on both sides.
+This solution was not flawless, but it allowed the project to finally work on github, and satisfied the 3 months of work we needed to do.

+Another issue we had was that Unreal 5.4 had many issues with loading C++ projects on various devices.
+It was difficult to figure out what exactly it wanted, and it kept saying "Cannot build source files, try rebuilding manually".
+In the end, we found a page (Unreal Engine 5: How To Recover Files "Could not compile.
+Try rebuilding from source manually.")

 ##### Creating the shooting
 As the person in charge of creating the character with shooting mechanics, i decided to use a line trace to trace where the player would shoot.